ietf/id-guidelines/README.md

 Authors preparing plain-text submissions must carefully reproduce the text most appropriate for the Internet-Draft.

-IETF stream documents authors must not select boilerplate that prohibits publication as an RFC.
+Authors of IETF stream documents must not select boilerplate that prohibits publication as an RFC.

 A standard Copyright Notice and Disclaimer must be included.
 This will be generated automatically for authors preparing XML submissions.
-Authors of plain-text submissions should refer to the [TLP] section 6 for exact text to reproduce.
+Authors of plain-text submissions should refer to the [TLP] section 6 for the exact text to reproduce.

 - [ ] Verify that one of the approved IPR boilerplate selections are